zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-merge.md

 ## Getting Started

 ### Bulk Merge
-The `BulkMerge` and `BulkMergeAync` methods extend your `DbContext` to let you merge a large number of entities in your database.
+The `BulkMerge` and `BulkMergeAsync` methods extend your `DbContext` to let you merge a large number of entities in your database.

 ```csharp
 context.BulkMerge(customers);